 The situation changes if you have cancerous tumors.
 In that case, you may need surgery and follow-up cancer treatment.

 Zollinger-Ellison survival rates vary.
-Experts estimate more than 90% of people will live between five and 10 years after surgery removes all gastrinoma tumors.
-The five-year survival rate estimate drops to 43% in cases where surgery doesn’t remove all tumors.
+Experts estimate more than 9 out of every 10 people will live between five and 10 years after surgery removes all gastrinoma tumors.
+The five-year survival rate estimate drops to about 4 in every 10 cases when surgery doesn’t remove all tumors.
 It’s important to remember that cancer survival rates are estimates.
 If you have ZES, ask your healthcare provider what you can expect.

 You may need surgery to remove noncancerous tumors.
 You may also need medication to manage symptoms.
 Or you may learn you need surgery to remove cancerous tumors and cancer therapy.
-That’s a lot of information to digest.
 Take some time to learn how ZES may affect you.
 Your healthcare team will understand.
 They’ll be glad to explain test results and answer questions about treatment plans.

 Advertisement